codio/site/source/docs/boxes/box-parts.html.md

 	Some useful commands are:
-	  parts install PACKAGE...   # Install one or many packages parts uninstall PACKAGE... # Uninstall one or many packages parts purge PACKAGE...     # Uninstall and remove leftover data of one or many packages parts list                 # List all installed packages parts search [SEARCH_TERM] # Search for a package or list all available packages parts start PACKAGE...     # Start one or many services provided by packages parts stop PACKAGE...      # Stop one or many services provided by packages parts restart PACKAGE...   # Restart one or many services provided by packages parts status [PACKAGE...]  # Show status of one or many services provided by packages parts update               # Update Box Parts
+	  parts install PACKAGE...   # Install one or many packages parts uninstall PACKAGE... # Uninstall one or many packages parts purge PACKAGE...     # Uninstall and remove leftover data parts list                 # List all installed packages parts search [SEARCH_TERM] # Search for a package or list all parts start PACKAGE...     # Start one or many services parts stop PACKAGE...      # Stop one or many services parts restart PACKAGE...   # Restart one or many services parts status [PACKAGE...]  # Show status of one or many services parts update               # Update Box Parts

 ###Listing Available Box Parts